Rwanda national football team: History

+Rwanda Football Federation technical director Lee Johnson became interim manager before Johnathan McKinstry was appointed as Constantine's replacement in March 2015, with Johnson leaving his role as technical director to become Constantine's assistant manager in India shortly after.
+In his first competitive game in charge, McKinstry guided Rwanda to their first away win in four years with a 1–0 victory over Mozambique in the opening round of 2017 African Nations Cup qualifying.
+In December 2015, Rwanda finished as runners-up in the CECAFA Senior Challenge Cup 2015, having lost 1–0 to Uganda in the final.
+In January 2016, Rwanda reached the knock-out stages of a major competition for the first time in their history after topping their group at the 2016 African Nations Championship.
+Rwanda did however lose to eventual champions, DR Congo, 2–1 after extra time in the quarter-final.
+In March 2016 McKinstry agreed a new two-year contract, though he was sacked just five months later, with Jimmy Mulisa appointed on an interim basis.
+The Rwanda Football Federation were later ordered by FIFA to compensate McKinstry $200,000 for unlawful dismissal, and though the Rwandan FA initially appealed this ruling, they later complied.

+In November 2023, Torsten Spittler was appointed as head coach, though he was relieved of his duties in January 2025.
+Adel Amrouche was appointed in his place in March 2025.

 Team image

 Kit

 In 2001, after adopting the new flag of Rwanda, The Federation (FERWAFA) changed the color of the team kit.
 The new team kit consists of a yellow jersey, blue shorts and green socks for home matches, while their away kit is either all white or all blue.
 Adidas has generally been the manufacturer for the Rwandan team since 2001.
 However, between 2004 and 2009, Rwanda used L-sport as their outfitter, and in 2015 the side started wearing kit provided by AMS, an emerging Australian supplier.

 Names

 Under the official FIFA Trigramme the team's name is abbreviated as RWA; this acronym is used by FIFA, the CAF and the CECAFA to identify the team in official competitions.
 However the team was more commonly known as the RR, the acronym for the country's official name, Repubulika y'u Rwanda or République du Rwanda, which the local press used when they referred to the team as the RR XI.
 The national team is often referred to as Amavubi (The Wasps).